Calderdale oil pollution investigation launched by Environment Agency

-Officers from the Environment Agency are investigating an incident of oil pollution in Rastrick that is causing a toxic smell in the area.
+Officers from the Environment Agency are investigating an incident of oil pollution in Rastrick that is causing a toxic smell.

 The oil was found in a small drainage culvert in the Carr Grove area of Rastrick near Brighouse.